KIT-MBS/pycofitness/README.md

 where `<biomolecule>` refers to values "protein" or "RNA" (case insensitive) and `<msa_file>` is the MSA file in the fasta format.
 The optional arguments of pycofitness input are:

-`-h, --help:` show the help message
+`-h, --help:` show these information about command line

 `--seqid SEQID:` Cut-off value of sequences similarity above which sequences are lumped together in the calculation of frequencies.